govindarajula/cyc-gan/README.md

 > For the scope of this project (as we used MacOS) most of the training and implementation has been done in AWS-based Linux AMI, after setup of the dependencies and tools upon GPU.
  * Scaled and re-implemented the model for horse2zebra, yosemite and style-transfer(Ukiyoe) datasets.
  * Parameter tuning and tabulated results agaisnt varying traina and test conditions.
-  > --model, --netG, --norm, epochs, lr have been explored agaisnt pre-trained and recursive loops for cyclic iterations.
+  > --model, --netG, --norm, epochs, lr-plocy, etc. have been explored agaisnt pre-trained and recursive loops for cyclic iterations.
  * Reconstruction and generation of input data has been achieved with improvements.
    a.
 Detail and crisp/clarity has been observed.
    b.
 Dehazing and reduction of noise is demonstrated upon introducing the proposed loss function.